castiron/typo3-extbaseinstantiable/README.md

 A couple of reasons why this is handy:
 - It makes instantiating your class in TYPO3-world easy-peasy (vs `GeneralUtility::makeInstance` or `ObjectManager::get` called directly)
 - It uses `ObjectManager::get` under the hood, so automatic dependency injection works if you use annotations like `@inject`

+## FAQ

-- It will also respect marker interfaces like `SingletonInterface`
+Q: Will it also respect marker interfaces like `SingletonInterface`?
+A: Yes!
+It's using normal TYPO3 object instantiation under the hood, so all that weirdo magic will work.

 ## Installation
 ```